adiroiban/fitbit-os-haptics/README.md

 * [Vibration Usage Guidelines](https://dev.fitbit.com/build/guides/design-guidelines/visual-styles/#haptics)
 * [API Reference](https://dev.fitbit.com/build/reference/device-api/haptics/)

-Just a list the available patters.
+Just a list the available patterns.
 Touch to items in the list to trigger.

+You can't trigger another vibration, if the device is already vibrating.

 Press back button to stop the vibration.